 extra rolling tip

-Roll out the dough as thin and as possible - 1mm.
+Roll out the dough as thinly as possible - 1mm.
 This ensures even baking and crispness of the crackers.
 If they are not thin enough, they will be rather chewy than crispy.

 The best way to do this is to roll out the dough on a floured baking paper or pastry mat, cut the crackers and using a thin metal spatula transfer the crackers to baking tray.